veyon/docs/admin/cli.rst

 .. describe:: view

-    This command opens a window with the :index:`remote view` function to monitor a remote computer.
+    This command opens a window with the remote view function to monitor a remote computer.
 In this mode the screen content is displayed in real time, but interaction with the computer is not possible until the corresponding button on the tool bar has been clicked.
 The computer or IP address (and optionally the TCP port) has to be passed as an argument:

     .. code-block:: none